 - All Church of England churches have closed with immediate effect so no church weddings will be taking place until further notice.

 The current Covid-19 situation is a waiting game for those marrying after June.
 We simply don’t know what’s going to happen over the next few months.
-If you have a summer wedding and can’t decide yet whether to postpone, there’s a few questions to ask yourself to help decide:
+If you have a summer or autumn wedding and can’t decide yet whether to postpone, there’s a few questions to ask yourself to help decide:

 - Do I want my wedding to go ahead when parents, grandparents, pregnant friends and family, other elderly relatives or at-risk loved ones may not be there due to needing to isolate?